-Memories of My Grandparents, their Basement, Antique Ceramic Crocks and Sauerkraut
+Memories of My Grandparents Making Sauerkraut in Antique Ceramic Crocks

 Memories of my parents and grandparents making sauerkraut in my grandparent's basement each year in those large old ceramic crocks is embedded into my mind from my childhood days.